IndrajeetPatil/ggstatsplot/paper/paper.md

 In a typical data analysis workflow, data visualization and statistical modeling are two different phases: visualization informs modeling, and modeling in its turn can suggest a different visualization method, and so on and so forth [@wickham2016r].
-The central idea of `ggstatsplot` package in R programming language [@base2021] is simple: combine these two phases into one in the form of an informative graphic with statistical details.
+The central idea of `ggstatsplot` is simple: combine these two phases into one in the form of an informative graphic with statistical details.

-Before discussing benefits of this approach, we will see an example output to understand its behavior.
+Before discussing benefits of this approach, we will see one example (Figure 1).

 ```r